Ford E-Series: Fourth generation (1992–present)

 For the 1992 model year, Ford introduced the fourth generation of the Econoline/Club Wagon.
-While the third-generation chassis was largely carried over, the body and interior underwent a complete redesign.
-The vehicle has received several revisions during its production, with the most recent taking place in 2026.
+While the third-generation chassis was largely carried over, the body and interior were completely redesigned — receiving several subsequent mid-cycle refreshes, the last in 2026.

 Toward the end of the 1990s, Ford began to phase out the use of the Econoline and Club Wagon nameplates.
 For 1999, the Club Wagon nameplate was discontinued and the Econoline was renamed the E-Series, a nomenclature closer to that of Ford's full-size F-Series trucks.

-In June 2014, production of E-Series passenger and cargo vans was discontinued as sales of the Ford Transit began in North America; at the time of its retirement, the model line had been the best-selling full-size van line in the United States since 1980.
+In June 2014, E-Series passenger and cargo van production was discontinued as sales of the Ford Transit began in North America At the time of its retirement, the model line had been the best-selling full-size van line in the United States since 1980.

-From the 2015 model year onward, the E-Series has remained in production solely in cutaway and stripped chassis configurations.
+From the 2015 model year on, the E-Series remained in production solely in cutaway and stripped chassis configurations.

 Chassis specifications

-The fourth-generation shares the VN platform of the third-generation Econoline, introduced in 1975.
+The fourth-generation shared the VN platform of the third-generation Econoline, introduced in 1975.
 Sharing many components with F-Series trucks, the E-Series retained the "Twin-I-Beam" front suspension used by rear-wheel drive Ford trucks in North America from the 1960s to the early 1990s.
 The rear suspension was a live rear axle with rear leaf springs.

 For the 2007 model year, all E-Series (including the E-150) had eight-lug wheels and GVWRs of over 8,500 pounds.
 For the 2008 model year, the chassis underwent its largest revisions of the fourth generation.
 In an effort to improve handling and safety, larger brakes, improved steering, and rollover stability control were added.
 The Twin-I-Beam layout was retained, making it the second to last Ford vehicle to use it.